animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

     .AddStandardResilienceHandler();
 ```

-Payment gateway: tight timeout, fewer retries, aggressive circuit breaker.
-Analytics: default resilience is fine.
-Different backends, different configs.

-`HttpRetryStrategyOptions` and `HttpCircuitBreakerStrategyOptions` handle transient HTTP errors (5xx, network failures) without you specifying which exceptions to catch.
+Payment gateway gets tight timeouts, fewer retries, and an aggressive circuit breaker.
+Analytics API is fine with defaults. `HttpRetryStrategyOptions` and `HttpCircuitBreakerStrategyOptions` handle transient HTTP errors (5xx, network failures) so you don't have to specify which exceptions to catch.

 ## WorkflowForge Integration

-If you're using [WorkflowForge](https://github.com/animatlabs/workflow-forge) for workflow orchestration, the Polly extension adds resilience as middleware on your foundry.
+If you're using [WorkflowForge](https://github.com/animatlabs/workflow-forge) for workflow orchestration, the Polly extension adds resilience as middleware on the foundry:

-**Retry only** - add to the foundry, applies to all operations:

 ```csharp
 // dotnet add package WorkflowForge.Extensions.Resilience.Polly